shun595h/Testtest/README.md

 ## Work in progress

-We're using Github Projects to keep track of issues in progress and todo's.
+We're using Github Projects to keep track of issues in progress and to do's.
 Here is our [Board](https://github.com/vercel/commerce/projects/1)

 People actively working on this project: @okbel & @lfades.